helderbadim/Swipe-Project/README.md

 ---

-## **Features**
-- 💳 **Secure Payment Processing**: Designed with encryption to ensure data safety.
-- 🚀 **Scalable Infrastructure**: Handles growing transaction volumes without performance issues.
-- 🌐 **Multi-Currency Support**: Built to accommodate transactions from customers worldwide.
-- ⚡ **Real-Time Transactions**: Fast and efficient processing for a smooth user experience.
-- 📊 **User-Friendly Interface**: Intuitive design that simplifies the payment process for all users.

----

 ## **Technologies Used**
 - **HTML5**: Provides structure to the website.
 - **CSS3**: Ensures a responsive and visually appealing design.